griddb/expimp/Specification_en.md

 ``` example
 $ gs_export -c c001 c002 -u admin/admin --binary

 $ gs_export --all -u admin/admin --binary 500       //Export Completed.
 ```

 ### Specifying the output configuration of container data file

+In exporting a registration update container, it is possible to specify the configuration of a container data file to be output.

 A single container data file to create container data file in a container unit, or a multi-container data file to output all containers to a single container data file can be specified.